Referral Programs UX and UI Best Practices

 Example: Harry’s referral program page headline is short and catchy and contains the benefit: “Don’t leave your friends behind.
 Invite friends & earn product.”

-Explain the program benefits
+Explain the program benefits and rules

 Example: Omsom has a very simple referral program page which explains the benefits for both referrer and referee clearly.